itschip/plugno/README.md

 this would be a mess to maintain in the long-term.
 There are trade-off's with the current architecture, one being SEO, which I actually rather concered about :).
 Other than what's already mentioned, I believe this is a more sustainable approach for the frontend.

 The choice for using Expo, instead of just React-Native, is the ease of use, and abstractions I don't want to spend time on handling myself.
-Building the app Expo is also awesome.
+Building the app with Expo is also awesome.

 ### Backend

 Nothing much here.
-I chose Go because I wanted a fast and robsut backend, something Node does not offer :eyes:
+I chose Go because I wanted a fast and robust backend, something Node does not offer :eyes:

-Seriously, I like Go, as well as it would be nice to learn more.
-Would probably have gone for Node if I wanted to it quick.
+Seriously though, I like Go, as well as it would be nice to learn more.
+Would probably have gone for Node if I wanted to write the backend quicker.

 ## Funding